 Buy the roll neck sweater in the best wool you can.
 Think cashmere for snuggly warmth.
 Think merino wool for a smart look.
-Think boiled wool for casual style that hangs straight.
-So it doesn’t emphasize your mid area curves by clinging.
+Think boiled wool for casual style that hangs straight – so it doesn’t emphasize your mid-area curves by clinging.

-For the neck look for a simple funnel neck or go for the full rolled neck.
+For the neck look for a simple funnel neck (mock neck) or go for the full rolled neck.
 This style elongates the upper body.
 It makes the eye focus on your face.
 Wear your hair back or in a messy bun up top if you have mid-length or long hair.
 It’s important to show the collar for this style to work well.

 Leggings and a bright baggy sweatshirt